German Unions Call Major Transport Strike - UrduPoint

 It follows a series of strikes in recent months in Germany in numerous areas, from the postal service to airports and local transport.

-Like in many other countries, Germans are struggling with high inflation -- it hit 8.7 percent in February -- after Russia's invasion of Ukraine sent food and energy costs soaring.
+Like in many other countries, Germans are struggling with surging inflation after Russia's invasion of Ukraine sent food and energy costs soaring.

 Verdi represents some 2.5 million public sector employees, while EVG represents workers on the railways and at bus companies.